norton120/pirate_baby/content/posts/prompt_engineering.md

 "How did you do that?!?"
 "Wish I could tell you man.
 I just did."
-He went on to talk about how I need to think about narrowing the conversational focus, sounding more like Maharishi Mahesh Yogi explaining the mechanics of transcendental meditation.
+He went on to talk about how I need to think about narrowing the conversational focus, sounding more like Maharishi Mahesh Yogi explaining the mechanics of transcendental meditation than a Software Engineer talking compiler bugs.

+This is a new sport.
+This kind of practice requires a different kind of thinking, and I am not entirely convinced it can be effectively translated through teaching.
+Ma

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc5Mjk4OTg1Myw1OTMyODE1NTgsMTA5OT
+eyJoaXN0b3J5IjpbLTM1OTc4Mjg4MSw1OTMyODE1NTgsMTA5OT
 k2NDYwNl19
 -->